Is Translator++ a MTL tool?

 I have translated my game using machine translator, and now it is unplayable.
 Help!!

-Translator++ is a translation tool, not an AUTOMATIC translation tool.
-This is a tool to aid translator to create quality translation!
-Automatic translation is provided as a supplementary tool to achieve that goal.
-It is no wonder if you broke your game if you rely a lot on machine translation, because this software not designed to work like that.
+Translator++ is a QUALITY translation production tool, not an AUTOMATIC game translation tool.
+This is a tool designed to aid human to create quality translation!
+Automatic translation is provided as a supplementary tool to aid human in producing good quality translations.
+It is no wonder if you broke your game if you fully rely on machine translation, because this software is not designed to work like that.